Ancient Near Eastern cosmology: Stars and planets

+The Tablet of Shamash, otherwise known as the Sun God Tablet.
+An ancient Babylonian stele depicting the sun god, Shamash, seated on his throne.

 Upper waters

 Above the firmament was a large, cosmic body of water which may be referred to as the cosmic ocean or celestial waters.
 In the Tablet of Shamash, the throne of the sun god Shamash is depicted as resting above the cosmic ocean.
 The waters are above the solid firmament that covers the sky.
 (Note: However, according to Hilber: 'The wavy lines are often wrongly interpreted as the "heavenly ocean."
 However, the Akkadian term apsu is not used for any waters other than the deep ocean, the Abyss of the underworld god, Ea, or things related to these, such as temple water basins.
 Interpreted correctly, the iconography depicts Shamash emerging from his activity in the underworld waters at sunrise, reinforcing the standard tripartite cosmic divisions in Mesopotamian thought.')
 In the Enuma Elish, the upper waters represented the waters of Tiamat, contained by Tiamat's stretched out skin.
 Canaanite mythology in the Baal Cycle describes the supreme god Baal as enthroned above the freshwater ocean.
 Egyptian texts depict the sun god sailing across these upper waters.
 Some also convey that this body of water is the heavenly equivalent of the Nile River.